Get

 Image Credit: congerdesign, Pixabay

-Green beans are interesting and viable snack options for feline family pets and strays alike.
+Green beans are interesting and viable snack options for feline family pets when offered in moderation and according to vet advice.
 Some cats like raw beans, while others enjoy them cooked.
 Then, there are those that do not like them at all.
-Try feeding both cooked and raw green beans to your kitty during snack time before abandoning the idea.
+Try feeding both cooked and raw green beans to your kitty, but in moderation and not more than once per week during snack time, before abandoning the idea.

 Serving Suggestions: